Travix-International/travix-lock-manager/doc/API.md

 <a name="Lock+code"></a>

 ### lock.code ⇒ <code>String</code>
-Returns code (short two-letter description) of this lock mode.
+Returns code (short description) of this lock mode.

 **Kind**: instance property of <code>[Lock](#Lock)</code>
 <a name="Lock+type"></a>